FilmNorth Academy 2021

-FilmNorth Academy is a summer program for students (age 17-24) currently studying film or interested in a career in film.
-The Academy provides a “film school” experience that combines film studies and film analysis with film production and post-production.
-A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short narrative films.
+This online summer program is designed for students (ages 17-24) currently studying film or interested in a career in film.
+A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short films.

 Prerequisite: Students interested in registering for the program need to complete an application.
-Applicants will be notified by April 1, 2020.
+Applicants will receive notification from the instructor by e-mail.
 Accepted applicants will be given further instructions to complete their registration.